Junazidomi/Data-Science/Data-Science-prediction-projects/StudentPerformAnalysis/README.md

     Insight:

+    Based on the visualization of school types and teacher quality, each type of school shows a relatively similar distribution of teacher quality.
+This can be seen from the dominance of the medium teacher quality category in each type of school compared to other categories.

 23. Visualization of Exam Score VS School Condition

     <img src="https://raw.githubusercontent.com/Junazidomi/Data-Science/refs/heads/main/Data-Science-prediction-projects/StudentPerformAnalysis/Picture/Student%20Factor%201%20by%20Exam%20Score.png" width="370">

     Insight:

+    Based on the visualization of exam scores reviewed from school conditions, it can be seen that in the School Type variable, private schools have a slightly higher median exam score than public schools, although the difference is not very significant.
+In the Teacher Quality variable, the high teacher quality category shows a higher median exam score than other categories.
+In addition, in the extracurricular activities variable, students who participate in extracurricular activities have a higher median exam score than students who do not participate.
+Thus, it can be concluded that school conditions such as School Type, Teacher Quality, and participation in extracurricular activities tend to influence student exam results.

 25. Visualization of Exam Score VS Parental Condition